sebinseban/km44besd06/README.md

 Purchase : Has one function

-        Purchase – will increase the stock by the number of items purchased.Set a max value for stock, before purchasing check if the stock room has enough space for new items or not.
+        Purchase – will increase the stock by the number of items purchased.
+        Set a max value for stock, before purchasing check if the stock room has enough space for new items or not.

 SuperMarket :